playfulprogramming/playfulprogramming/content/blog/ffg-fundamentals-accessing-children/index.md

 }
 ---

-In our last chapter, we demonstrated how you're able to provide content as a child of another component.
-This means that we can make the follow pseudo-syntax something of a reality in each given framework:
+In [our "Passing Children" chapter](/posts/ffg-fundamentals-passing-children), we talked about how you can pass components and elements as children to another componet:

 ```jsx
 <FileTableContainer>